resque/resque/UPGRADING.md

     Resque provides `resque` bin file instead which you should use for running workers and other Resque-related stuff.

     Old `$ QUEUE=high,failure rake resque:work` translates to `$ resque work -q high,failure`.
 Check all available tasks by running `resque help`

+  * Resque::Workers#initialize now takes a client as an option.
+This manages its connection to Redis.